Welcome to my web page

 French and Spanish

 leadership in schools and leadership in general

-In past years I have been fortunate enough to work with some excellent graduate research assistants, Deven Antani, Ryan Cole, Elizabeth Nolan Greer, Lisa Lopes, David Mills, and Amanda Bird.
+In past years I have been fortunate enough to work with some excellent graduate research assistants, Deven Antani, Ryan Cole, Elizabeth Nolan Greer, Lisa Lopes, David Mills, Amanda Bird, and Samson Goldstein.